Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \paragraph{Fatigue Effect.} Researchers may be concerned that a respondent performing a large number of conjoint evaluations may experience the ``fatigue effect,'' resulting in a declining quality of responses.
 Recently, \citet{choice_task} conducted an empirical study, in which they examine how the pattern of responses depends on the number of evaluations each respondent performs.
 While a typical conjoint experiment asks each respondent to carry out 5 to 10 evaluations, the authors increase this number up to 30 evaluations.
 They find that the results are robust to increasing the number of evaluations.
 Here, we show how to use the CRT to formally test the presence of the fatigue effect.

-Similar to the carryover effect, we investigate whether there is a fatigue effect within each respondent's potential outcome $Y_{ij}(x_{ij},z_{ij})$.
-We test the following null hypothesis that the potential outcome is unaffected if respondent $i$ evaluated the same pair of profiles $(x_{ij}, z_{ij})$ but at a later or earlier evaluation $j' \neq j$:
+Similar to the carryover effect, we investigate whether there is a fatigue effect within each respondent's potential outcome $Y_{ij}(\bx_{ij},\bz_{ij})$, where we again assume no interference effect as done when testing no profile order effect.
+We test the following null hypothesis that the potential outcome is unaffected if respondent $i$ evaluated the same pair of profiles $(\bx_{ij}, \bz_{ij})$ but at a later or earlier evaluation $j' \neq j$:

 We propose a similar HierNet test statistic that reflects a scenario where respondents will only pay attention to a shrinking number of factors as they rate more profiles.
-In this case, we would expect interactions between the factors and the evaluation order index $F=(F_1,F_2,\ldots,F_n)$, which represents an $nJ$-dimensional integer vector with $F_i=(1,2,\ldots,J)$ for all $i=1,2,\ldots,n$.
+In this case, we would expect interactions between the factors and the evaluation order index $\bF=(F_1,F_2,\ldots,F_n)$, which represents an $nJ$-dimensional integer vector with $\bF_i=(1,2,\ldots,J)$ for all $i=1,2,\ldots,n$.
 Again, for the sake of statistical power, we impose the absence of profile order effects on HierNet as done in Equation~\eqref{eq:hiernet}.
-Our proposed test statistic is the following from a HierNet fit of $Y$ on $(X, Z, F)$,
+Our proposed test statistic is the following from a HierNet fit of $\bY$ on $(\bX, \bZ, \bF)$,

-where $\hat\gamma_{\ell k}$ represents the coefficient of an interaction term between $F$ and level $k$ of factor $\ell$.
+where $\hat\gamma_{\ell k}$ represents the coefficient of an interaction term between $\bF$ and level $k$ of factor $\ell$.
 Appendix \ref{appendix:regularityassumption} shows how to resample and recompute the test statistics to test $H_0^{\text{Fatigue}}$.